 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (GAAP).
 All significant intercompany accounts and transactions have been eliminated.
-Certain prior period items have been reclassified to conform to the current period's presentation.

 The consolidated financial statements include the accounts of the Company, our controlled subsidiaries (generally through a greater than 50 percent ownership of voting rights of a voting interest entity).